infinum/eightshift-boilerplate/README.md

 First you need to install WordPress locally, using any of the local development environment you prefer.
 You can use XAMPP, MAMP, WAMP, VVV, Docker or Laravel Valet.

 Run bash script to setup your project and rename all files via wizard.
-`You run this first and only once`
+**You run this first and only once**

 ```
 sh _rename.sh
 ```

 ## Development Pre Start
-Run this to start with development or to setup WP on the server.
+Run this to setup WordPress on the server.
-It will install npm and composer dependencies, install the latest version of WP and set the current theme as active.
+The script will install npm and composer dependencies, install the latest version of WordPress and set the current theme as active.

 ```
 sh _setup.sh
 ```

 ## Development Start
 Builds assets in watch mode using Webpack.

 ```
 npm start
 ```

 ## Browser sync
 We are using BrowserSync to sync assets and enable easy cross-device testing.
 To set it up go to `webpack.config.js` and set `proxyUrl` variable to link of your local development.
 It is tested on MAMP and Vagrant (VVV).

 ## Linting Assets (JS,SASS)
 Lints JS and SASS using Webpack

 ```
 npm run precommit
 ```